 - How to apply for the Apple Card

 In addition, you can use Apple Pay to verify online purchases or send cash to friends via the Messages app.
-Transit systems in five U.S. cities support Apple Pay, as do transit options in Candada, China and the U.K. among other countries.
-And if you use Apple Card — Apple’s credit card — you can use Apple Pay and earn 2% back on purchases.
+Transit systems in five U.S. cities support Apple Pay, as do transit operators in Canada, the UK, and China, among other countries.
+And if you use Apple Card — Apple’s credit card — you can earn 2% back on Apple Pay purchases.

-But before you can put Apple Pay to work, you’ve got to set it up by adding a bank or credit card.
+But before you can put Apple Pay to work, you’ve got to set it up first.
 Here’s how to get started with Apple Pay and how to use your phone to pay for things once you’ve got Apple Pay enabled.

 How to use Apple Pay: Set up

 You’ll be prompted to enter credit card info for Apple Pay when you fire up your iPhone.
 But in your excitement to start using your new phone, it's possible that you breezed past this step.
 No matter — it’s easy to go back and enable Apple Pay or add extra payment cards that you might have skipped over the first time.

 1. Open the Wallet app on your iPhone.